dougfinnie/etsy-site-example/README.md

 * That name of the header is "Authorization"
 * The value of the header should be "Basic" + " " + btoa(username + ":" + password)

-`btoa` is the Javascript function to base 64 encode a value.
+`btoa` is the JavaScript function to base 64 encode a value.
 In other languages, you'll use whatever base 64 encoding utility or library is available to you.